 - Dau, T. et al. (2020) Proteomics Using Protease Alternatives to Trypsin Benefits from Sequential Digestion with Trypsin.
 Anal.
 Chem.
 92, 9523−9527

-Does your proteomics work involve protein digestion and mass spectrometry anlaysis?
-Our web site includes technical informationand available products such as proteases and mass spec reference materials.
+Does your proteomics work involve protein digestion and mass spectrometry analysis?
+Visit our website for technical information and available products such as proteases and mass spec reference materials.

 Don’t go anywhere, you can learn more about protein digestion and mass spec analysis right here on the Promega Connections blog.